-MOBILE APPLICATION DEVELOPMENT 5233
+5233 MOBILE APPLICATION DEVELOPMENT

 An introduction to mobile application software development.
 In this course, the student will learn to develop mobile apps.
 Topics will include mobile platforms and mobile application development tools.
 This course is normally offered in the spring semester of even numbered years.
-Students cannot receive credit for both CMSC-4233 and CMSC5233.
+Students cannot receive credit for both CMSC-4233 and CMSC-5233.
+This class is normally offered in the spring semester.